 - Review the SAR.
 This report contains the information you provided on the FAFSA.
 If the SAR is correct and GCC is listed as a college choice, you need to retain it for your records.
 If it is incorrect or GCC is not listed as a college choice, you need to go back online to the FAFSA website and make the necessary corrections.
 You will also be asked to sign the form with your FSA ID and your parent's FSA ID, if applicable.
 After all corrections are made and the form is signed, submit the form electronically to the FAFSA Processing Center.
 Do not mail a paper SAR back to the FAFSA Processing Center.
 Mailing the SAR is a timely process.

 - Apply for a student loan, if applicable.
 You may be eligible to apply for a student loan.
 To apply, you must fill out and submit a Master Promissory Note online, submit the Federal Direct Loan Request Form to GCC and participate in an entrance interview.
 Student loan materials can be obtained in the GCC Financial Aid Office or online at gogebic.edu.
 Visit studentloans.gov for additional information.
 No loan can be processed after the student is no longer enrolled.

 - Submit a college work-study application.
 College work-study application materials will be mailed to all eligible students with their award letter.
 These materials must be completed and returned to GCC according to the set deadline date.
 You will receive your job placement in July.

-- Provide Notification to the GCC Financial Aid Office, if applicable.
+- Provide notification to the GCC Financial Aid Office, if applicable.
 You must promptly notify GCC of any outside scholarships, grants, loans or other types of student aid received or expected to be received.
 Financial aid packages may need to be revised based on the receipt of additional awards.

 - Apply for a GCC scholarship.
 Gogebic Community College offers a wide range of scholarships and awards to both freshman and sophomore students.
 Criteria and award amounts vary.
 Applications are submitted online through the Academic Works website.
 The typical application period is from December 1 through March 15.
 The scholarships awarded in the spring are to be used for the following academic year.
 To apply for scholarships, you must be accepted to GCC and have been issued a Student ID number.
 You also have the capability to view all available scholarships as well as the scholarship criteria.
 Please note you only need to fill out one application for all scholarships.
 The process automatically selects and sorts your application information according to the eligibility criteria of the individual scholarship.
 You will be notified via your GCC e-mail, if you are selected to receive a scholarship.
 This notification is normally sent out within three weeks of the scholarship application deadline.
 If you do not receive a scholarship during the first round of awarding, your application is stored in the data base for the entire academic year.
 Scholarships are awarded on a continual basis as new scholarships are received.
 Click on http://gogebic.academicworks.com to access the scholarship application.